movementkitchen/website/src/pages/courses-workshops/index.md

 ### Upcoming courses and workshops

-** Whole Body Core Strength
+## Whole Body Core Strength

-6 week course equipping you with tools to improve your movement mechanics and strengthen the body from inside out.

-Perfect for people with recurring back or pelvic pain, diastasis recti, new mums and anyone who is interested in exploring how their body works and would like to improve their functional strength.
+6 week course perfect for people with recurring back or pelvic pain, diastasis recti, new mums and anyone who is interested in exploring how their body works and would like to improve their functional strength.

+Blending together Nutritious Movement™ based biomechanical education and playful indoor and outdoor movement sessions, this course aims to quip you with tools to improve your movement mechanics and put you on the right track to build a well functioning core and reclaim ease and joy in moving.

 Suitable for beginners as well as experienced movers, as each of the practices will be adapted to you and your boundaries.

-Blending together Nutritious Movement™ based biomechanical education and playful indoor and outdoor movement sessions, this course aims to put you on the right track to build a well functioning core and rediscover ease and joy in moving.

 Contains:
 * Experiential workshops